 Run-On Sentences

-A fused sentence is sometimes called a run-on sentence.
+A woman surrounded by research writes a paper.
+A run-on sentence is sometimes called a fused sentence.
 The concept is simple.
 If your teacher marks fused sentence or run-on on your paper, it’s because you have put two complete thoughts or independent clauses together without the proper punctuation or any kind of sentence boundary.
 Here is an example:

 And, here is the corrected sentence:

 The key is to remember that you must have some kind of boundary between your independent clauses.
-You can use punctuation, such as the period or the semicolon, or you can use a comma with a coordinating conjunction (and, but, or, for, nor, so, yet).
+You can use punctuation, such as the period or the semicolon, or you can use a comma with a coordinating conjunction (for, and, nor, but, or, so—aka FANBOYS).

 Grumble...
 Applaud...
 Please give us your feedback!